Noooste/azuretls-client/README.md

 #### CONNECT

 `session.Connect` is a method that allows you to connect to a website without sending any HTTP request.
-It initiates a TLS handshake and HTTP connection.
+It initiates the TLS handshake and the HTTP connection.
+This ensures that the server connection is made first, to avoid having to make these connections during the next requests.

 ```go
 session := azuretls.NewSession()